 It's mostly a cosmetic decision.

 Take a look at these beautiful project photos from other UltraClear Epoxy users:

 There are so many different ways to present an epoxy penny project.
 You can highlight the pennies by providing contrasting colors, or you can complement their color with additional copper and metallic decoration in the surrounding area.

-You can of course use any type of coin, as well.
-Pennies are the easiest American coin to acquire, but there are plenty of others that would be just as beautiful and viable for an impressive looking work of art.
+And of course, you can use any other type of coin, as well.
+Though pennies are the easiest American coin to acquire, the others work just fine for an handcrafting your own splendid work of art.

 Have any questions?
 Want advice?
 Contact us!